Denver’s Cliff May Enclave

 Growing Up With Cliff May

-A sixth-generation Californian, May was born in 1909 In San Diego and wanted to become a musician.
+A sixth-generation Californian, May was born in 1909 in San Diego and wanted to become a musician.
 He loved playing saxophone and piano and Jessup recalled stories of his playing at the Hotel Del Coronado.
 He studied business at San Diego State University, but didn’t complete a degree.

 With the help of a neighbor, May started building Monterey-style furniture for himself and sold some in a store.
 A realtor used some to stage a house, and it obviously helped with the sale: the buyer wanted both the house and the furniture.